utsavraj/Restaurant-Recommender/Version 1/README.rst

-@Version 1
+Restaurant-Recommender @Version 1
 =====

-Based on a budgets, recommends you what to buy and how much from a single menu.
+Based on a budget, recommends you what to buy and how much from a single menu.

 Description